appmattus/markdown-lint/lint/src/test/resources/long_lines_100.md

 This is a very very very very very very very very long line over 80 chars but less than 100

-This is a very very very very very very very very very very long line over 80 chars, and also over 100. {MD013}
+This is a very very very very very very very very very very long line over 80 chars, and also over 100. {LineLengthRule}

 This is a very very very very very very very very very long line that is exactly 100 characters long